krishnadevz/krishnadevz.github.io/About.md

 * `The Namesake`- 2007 starring Irfan Khan.
 * `Photograph` - Starring Nawazuddin Siddiqui,Sanya Malhotra - 17 May 2019
 * `3 Idiots`- 2009 by raj kumar hirani.
-* `The Internet's Own Boy`- he Story of Aaron Swartz founder of Reddit.
+* `The Internet's Own Boy`- The Story of Aaron Swartz founder of Reddit.
 * `Snowden` - Adapted from: The Snowden Files.
+* `Beautiful Boy` - Starring Timothee Chalamate.

 # Favorite Youtube channel's of all time
 * `Casey Neistat` - (filmmaker, vlogger) I Binge watched his all videos again & again.